Yoga Sols Nepali Trek & Retreats

-Noah and Claire will provide you with bottled drinking water in Kathmandu, as well as tea.
+Claire will provide you with bottled drinking water in Kathmandu, as well as tea.
 Please note that milk is hard to come by in Nepal, tea will be served black.
 However milky tea is available in restaurants and cafes, including at the Hotel.
 If you love coffee, there are plenty of coffee shops, and the Himalayan Café near our hotel is part of the Starbucks franchise.

 Weather in Nepal

 On average the temperature in Kathmandu in February is 12 degrees Celsius with highs of 19 degrees and lows of 4 degrees.
 It can drop to 0 during the nights.
 It’s advisable to pack warm clothing.

 On average the temperature in Kathmandu in November is 19 degrees Celsius with highs of 22 degrees and lows of 9 degrees.
 It’s advisable to pack warm clothing, however it is considered a great time of year for hiking without too much heat.